efabless/caravel_board/stanford/README.md

 Also make sure you have a current version of python and installed the `pyftdi` library described above.
 This is required by the utility for programming the onboard flash.

-Run...
+To start, run...

 > make clean hex

 to build the firmware.
-The program the flash on the development board...
+Program the flash on the development board...

 > make flash